 - Feed raw chicken necks or cubes of steak once or twice a week

-- Hills t/d is a dental formula which is made of larger sized biscuits which remove plaque as the cat eats
+- Hills t/d is a dental formula that is made of larger sized biscuits to remove plaque as the cat eats

 - Cat chew toys, which remove plaque as the cat chews on the product

-- Water or food additives which help to reduce plaque and keep the breath fresh
+- Water or food additives can help to reduce plaque and keep the breath fresh

 Annual veterinary visits